https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Wow.
-That was my immediate reaction as our ferry from Mlini glided into Dubrovnik’s Old Town port.
+That was my immediate reaction as our ferry from Mlini cruised into Dubrovnik’s Old Town port.

 Dubrovnik has firmly established itself as one of the most popular destinations in Europe, and with that fame comes the inevitable surge in crowds and, yes, prices.